techmania-team/techmania-docs/English/track.tech_specification.md

 * `controlScheme` is 0 for Touch, 1 for Keys, and 2 for KM.
 * `lanes` is currently unused.
 * `backingTrack`, `backImage`, and `bga` are optional.
 Write "" if there is none.
+* `waitForEndOfBga` is `true` or `false`.
-* Check the tooltips in the editor for explanations on BGA offset, first beat offset and Beats Per Scan.
+* Check the tooltips in the editor for explanations on BGA offset, wait for end of BGA, first beat offset and Beats Per Scan.

 # BPM event